getvirtualbrain/technical-test/backend/README.md

 To install and launch:

+Set the .env file with the correct values (see .env.example)

 npm install
 npm run dev